How to Build a VR App in Unity for Beginners

 Virtual Reality experience can be created using different means.
 But here, I will mainly be focusing upon Unity Editor to build our VR app and contents.

 But prior to diving into VR using Unity, you need to learn how to navigate in Unity.
-I am sure you guys must have your Unity installed, if not check this tutorial to do it.
+I am sure most of you guys must have the software installed, but if not check this tutorial on how to install Unity .
 In this post, I will quickly give you a guide on how you can easily navigate in Unity.

 - Left Mouse + W – to move forward